ELSS or PPF, which is a better investment for tax-saving?

 - PPF falls in Exempt-Exempt-Exempt (EEE) category.
 Interest earned and the maturity amount is exempt from income tax.

 - Returns are not fixed.
 Interest rate for the year is notified by Ministry of Finance, Government of India.
-Interest rate for FY2016 is 8.7% p.a., which is excellent for a debt product.
+Prevailing interest rate (Q4FY2022) is 7% p.a.
+Even though the PPF interest rate has come down over the past few years, this is still a very good rate compared to bank fixed deposits.

 - Non-residents cannot invest in PPF.
-If the account was opened before becoming non-resident, the account can be continued with contributions till maturity.
+If the account was opened before becoming non-resident, the account can be continued with contributions until maturity.

 ELSS vs PPF